 Juneau, AK 99811-0500

 At least half of your education renewal requirements must be upper-level courses and be able to be listed on an official transcript.
 Renewing your ESL teaching certificate highlights the advantages that come with a master’s degree, such as an M.A.T., M.Ed. or MATL.
-Earning a master’s degree can provide you with several advantages in addition to fulfilling the renewal requirements for your ESL teaching certification:
+A master’s degree in ESL not only satisfies your continuing education requirements, but it also offers:

-- Provide additional opportunities for career advancement and promotion
+- More opportunities for career advancement and promotion

 National Board Certification